kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_meta-intelligence-framework/epistemic-honesty-eval/README.md

 | Temporal | 0.778 ± 0.04 | 0.449 | 0.857 | 1.00 | Over-confident (needs improvement) |

 **Key Finding:**
-Subjective judgments achieved the highest score → “Knowing what it doesn’t know” empirically validated.
+Subjective judgments achieved the highest score → "Knowing what it doesn't know" empirically validated.

+**Note:** Results are from initial validation.
+The full benchmark dataset is under preparation for Phase 2 release.

 ---